enviodev/docs/docs/HyperIndex/Tutorials/tutorial-indexing-fuel.md

 ```

 Without overengineering, simply set the player data into the database.
 What's nice is that whenever your ABI or entities in `graphql.schema` change, Envio regenerates types and shows the compilation error.

+> 🧠 You can find the indexer repo created during the tutorial on [GitHub](https://github.com/enviodev/sway-farm-indexer).

 ## Starting the Indexer